stella-hu-xing/CandyCrush/README.md

 ![screen-shoot](CandyCrushCopy/Screen Shot1.jpg)

 ##About Author
- - All copyright belongs to M
+ - All copyright belongs to Morten Faarkrog from [Ray Wenderlich tutorial](https://www.raywenderlich.com/)
  - All resources are from Ray Wenderlich tutorials

   * [part 1](https://www.raywenderlich.com/125311/make-game-like-candy-crush-spritekit-swift-part-1)